-Police: Suspected restaurant gunman had no criminal record
+Police: Suspected Oklahoma gunman had no criminal record

 OKLAHOMA CITY — The man suspected of shooting three people inside an Oklahoma City restaurant before being fatally shot by bystanders had no criminal record or obvious connection to the victims or the restaurant, police said Friday.